10 Top Sailboat Fishing Tips

 Well, it’s because they haven’t read the small print.
 So here’s the small print…

-First, let’s think about what happens if you don’t use a snubber on your offshore trolling handline.
-So, you’re sailing along nicely when a tuna hits your lure.
-Instantly realising he’s made a serious error of judgement, the tuna sets off licketty spit in the other direction.
+First, let's think about what happens if you don't use a snubber on your offshore trolling handline.
+So, you're sailing along nicely when a tuna hits your lure.
+Instantly realising he's made a serious error of judgement, the tuna sets off lickety split in the other direction.
 Bang!
-Probably a broken line and no lure - definitely no tuna …
+Probably a broken line and no lure - definitely no tuna!

 It's made up from a length of bungee cord – essentially a large elastic band between the handline and the boat.
 Alternatively, if you've got one handy, an old bicycle tyre inner tube will do the job just fine.

-The safety line, made up from a length of 8mm braid rope (or similar) is attached to a cleat or some other strong-point on the boat.
+The safety line, made up from a length of 8mm nylon line (or similar) is attached to a cleat or some other strong-point on the boat.
 Make sure the loop in it is long enough for the snubber to fully extend, but not so long that the snubber can be stressed beyond its yield point.

 Not you or your boat, just the business end of your handline.

-Most of the fish that you’re likely to catch will be looking upwards, hoping to spot their prey silhouetted against the sunlit surface.
-So this is where your lure should be, close to the surface, and it’s no bad thing if it leaps out now and again like a paranoid flying fish.
+Most of the fish that you're likely to catch will be looking upwards, hoping to spot their prey silhouetted against the sunlit surface.
+So this is where your lure should be, close to the surface, and it's no bad thing if it leaps out now and again like a flying fish in escape mode.

-A cheap and cheerful tuna clone should get results here, but a slightly more expensive skirted trolling lure may well get better results, particularly if it leaves astern a fish-attracting bubble train, and pops and fizzes down the face of a following sea.
+A cheap and cheerful Bulb Head Squid should get results here, but a slightly more expensive skirted trolling lure may well get better results, particularly if it leaves astern a fish-attracting bubble train, as it pops and fizzes down the face of a following sea.

 But what about when you’re sailing on the wind and a following sea is but the stuff of dreams?
 Here a lure that leaps out of the sea will not be so effective, the wave train and the motion of the boat causing it to crash through wave crests, rather than slaloming down the front face of the waves.
 You need a lure that will get down deeper, below all the unpleasantness on the surface.

-There’re several ways of achieving this.
-One is to rig a trolling weight on your main line - not on the leader - to take the same lure down deeper.
-It that still doesn’t work, you could replace the trolling weight with a planer - and, if your hull speed is not more than 3knots or so you could replace the lure with a stainless steel trolling spoon.
-These lures are particularly robust and should have a place in all sailboaters’ fishing kits.
+If that still doesn't work, you could replace the trolling weight with a planer - and, if your hull speed is not more than 3 knots or so you could replace the lure with a stainless steel trolling spoon.
+These lures are particularly robust and should have a place in all sailboater's fishing kits

 These deep-diving trolling plugs are characterised by the long, broad beak at the head of the lure.
 The greater its surface area, and the closer it's angled to the horizontal the deeper it will dive.

-In the other extreme where the wind is light, the sea almost flat and the boat just ambling slowly along, a topwater lure - like the Williamson 'Jet Popper' on the right - is well worth a try.
+In the other extreme where the wind is light, the sea almost flat and the boat just ambling slowly along, a topwater lure - like the Williamson 'Jet Popper' - is well worth a try.

 But only if you’re off the wind and using a skirted lure of the type that swims along close to the surface.
 So what’s a bird teaser?
 It’s a decoy lure which you should attach at the end of your trolling line and ahead of your leader.
 The leader should be shorter now, around 3m (10ft) or so.